 How to get a North Sikkim travel permit as a foreign traveller

-Breathtaking Chopta Valey -Foreign travellers are allowed till only Chopta Valley before Gurudongmar unless special permission is obtained by Central Home Ministry in Delhi.
+Breathtaking Chopta Valey -Foreign travellers are allowed till only Chopta Valley before Gurudongmar unless Central Home Ministry obtains special permission in Delhi.

 The permitted days for a foreigner to stay in Sikkim is 30 days.
 Once in Sikkim, you can get it extended at Gangtok’s home department if you want to stay further.
 Getting a permit before entering Sikkim in major cities with a Sikkim tourism department in India is better.
 Mumbai, Kolkatta, Chennai and Delhi airport immigration officers also issue this permit.
 The best is to get RAP from the Indian embassy in your country.

-Ain’t this beauty worth your little effort to get pemits?
+Ain’t this beauty worth your little effort to get permits?
 PC- Our buddy Srikanth A R

 How to Travel in Sikkim